 Mr. Sinclair regularly lectures before employer groups and conducts in-house training workshops regarding compliance with California and federal employment laws including workshops on managing employees, sexual harassment, employment discrimination, wrongful termination, and federal and state family leave and disability laws.
 Mr. Sinclair has also conducted numerous seminars to attorney groups including presentations entitled Litigating Wage and Hour Class Actions for the National Business Institute; Class Actions and UCL Conference for Bridgeport Continuing Legal Education; Workers Say, “Show Me The Money”: Litigating Wage and Hour Class Actions for the Labor & Employment Law Section of the Orange County Bar Association; and Noncompete Agreements and Other Post-Employment Restraints in California: What Now? for the Practicing Law Institute.

 Mr. Sinclair has repeatedly been selected as a Southern California “Super Lawyer,” an honor bestowed upon 5% of the Los Angeles/Orange County Bar as chosen by peers and the independent research of Law & Politics Magazine.
-Mr. Sinclair is admitted to practice before the Ninth Circuit Court of Appeals and the United States District Courts for the Central, Southern, Eastern, and Northern Districts of California.

 - Mid-Year Wage & Hour Litigation & Management Update, Bridgeport Continuing Education, June 2012

 - Common Wage & Hour Pitfalls: Best Practices to Keep Your Company Out of Legal Trouble, Association of Corporate Counsel America, September 2011 (click here to view video)

 - Mid-Year Wage & Hour Litigation Conference, 2010

 - Class Actions and UCL Conference, Bridgeport Continuing Legal Education, 2008